A Udemy Review for Instructors

 Instructor engagement – students most often can interact with instructors and ask questions.
 Many courses offer chat rooms for sharing of questions and ideas.

 Updated course content – if you purchase a course on Udemy you can typically expect the content to be updated and improved over time because Udemy allows and encourages instructors to do so.
+This means that whatever course a student chooses to enrol at, be it Microsoft Excel, Financial Modeling, health and Fitness, Computer Science, Finance and Accounting, or Software Engineering, it will always be updated with the most recent discoveries of the field.

 Immense variety – platforms such as Coursera focus on “educational institution” courses.
 On Udemy, the sky is really the limit as to what you might find of interest to learn about.
 This is perhaps the strongest point from a consumer perspective.
 At $10 a course, which is less than many books cost, a consumer can dabble in a new hobby or improve their skills on an ad-hoc basis in anticipation of a potential career change with no pressure to meet a deadline or make a certain grade.